jjskuld/photo-migrator/docs/FSD.md

 **Responsibility:** Discover all photos/videos, extract metadata, and queue for processing.

 **macOS:**
-- Swift executable runs: `photos-exporter --list` to return JSON list of photo metadata.
+- Swift executable runs: `photos-exporter --list` to return JSON list of photo/video metadata.
 - Waits for iCloud media to download using polling with timeout (configurable, default 10 min)
 - Shows "Waiting for iCloud" state in UI with countdown